 CDs also provide a great way to manage your savings goals.
 If you are saving for something in the future, and you already have a good chunk of money saved for it, putting that in a CD removes any temptation of pulling those funds elsewhere.
 We’ve all had the experience of saving for a goal, but then something else comes up, and our goal savings decreases.
 A CD makes sure your money allocated for that goal only grows.

 And this is a great time for CDs.
 CDs weren’t terribly exciting to consider when interest rates were low and pretty flat over the past decade.
 With rates rising, though, CDs are ready to go from being old to being new again.
 In what can feel like challenging financial times, having a savings tool that both protects and grows investments is worthy of a fresh take.
+If you'd like to learn how to fit CDs into your savings plan, please reach out.

 Mary McBride is Vice President of Digital Experience and Sales at Bank of Utah.
 She loves finding ways to ensure the Bank’s digital channels give customers the information, tools and resources they need.
 Mary is a mother of two who loves exploring the trails in our great state with her husband and kids.